OriginProtocol/origin/DEVELOPMENT.md

 2. You can then start the DApp using:

 ```
-cd origin-dapp && npm start
+cd dapp && npm start
 ```

 This will start a `webpack-dev-server` with hot reloading on `http://localhost:3000.`.
 When you open it you should see the message `No marketplace contract?`.

 3. Deploy contracts (optional)

 By default the DApp will start its own Ethereum blockchain using Ganache.
-Because it is a fresh network you'll need to deploy some contracts and create some sample listings using the `origin-admin` tool.
+Because it is a fresh network you'll need to deploy some contracts and create some sample listings using the `admin` tool.
 This can be done by running:

 ```
-cd origin-admin && npm start
+cd admin && npm start
 ```

 Then open your browser to `http://localhost:3001` and:

 - Select the Settings page (last icon on the right)
 - Click the green `Populate` button.
-- Copy and pasting the commands at the bottom of the page into the console for `origin-dapp`.
+- Copy and pasting the commands at the bottom of the page into the console for `dapp`.

 ### Network selection

-You can also change the Ethereum network being used by `origin-dapp` by appending a network name to the URL.
+You can also change the Ethereum network being used by the `marketplace` DApp by appending a network name to the URL.

 - http://localhost:3000/docker - Local Ganache and services run by Docker Compose (see below for further instructions)